 We found excellent snacks on our table – the breakfast bags were really substantial and there were a lot of other snacks as well.
 There was a reading light and a socket on each bunk, and a socket below the middle table as well.

-Private cabin
+Private cabin on Vietnam sleeper trains

-While I had a lovely chat with the two French women, I ended up getting really lucky with a private cabin to myself.
+While I had a lovely chat with the two women, I ended up getting really lucky and having a private cabin to myself.
 The carriage wasn’t full, and after departure the steward came around and offered a cash upgrade.
 This was around £15 and I jumped at the opportunity – it would’ve cost around £150/180e/$190 on top of my single ticket to book the two berth cabin up front.

 Top tip: if you are interested in having the VIP/2 berth cabin, but not sure: wait and see if an upgrade is available after departure, as this will be much cheaper!